chainguard-dev/edu/content/chainguard/chainguard-images/reference/metrics-server/image_specs.md

 images: []
 menu:
   docs:
-    parent: "metrics-server"
+    parent: "Metrics-server"
 weight: 550
 toc: true
 ---

-This page shows detailed information about all available variants of the Chainguard **metrics-server** Image.
+This page shows detailed information about all available variants of the Chainguard **Metrics-server** Image.

 ## Variants Compared
 The **metrics-server** Chainguard Image currently has 2 public variants: